 In the November 21, 2007 issue of the Metro Times, the publication’s staff listed The 100 Greatest Detroit Songs Ever!
 Perched at # 21 between “Cloud Nine” by the Temptations and “The Tears Of A Clown” by Smokey Robinson & The Miracles was “Misery” by the Dynamics.
 Unfortunately, the writers wrongly claimed that The Dynamics were “originally from Dearborn", and then failed to mention Pete Meaden when they stated that The Who pilfered “Misery” while “scrounging around for material for their first single”.

 The Metro Times ended the piece on a very strong note, however, when they proclaimed: “The Dynamics were a Detroit favorite whose garage-style take on doo-wop and soul has proved enduring.
 While rock ‘n roll fans the world over still love “Misery”, which sounds absolutely like nothing else (despite the Brit cover), only true Who devotees recall “Zoot Suit”.

 In 2012, the original recording of "Misery" by The Dynamics was voted a Legendary Michigan Song.

 How much time and money would it take to put everything right?
-It could take a while to unravel all this after forty-nine years, but I’m guessing that whatever the cost, it would most certainly be a drop in the bucket for millionaires like Pete Townshend and Roger Daltry who are currently raking in a load of cash on their Who Hits 50! tour.
+It could take a while to unravel it all after fifty years, but I’m guessing that whatever the cost, it would most certainly be a drop in the bucket for millionaires like Pete Townshend and Roger Daltry who are currently raking in a load of cash on their Who Hits 50! tour.

 Maybe more importantly, it should be done in the true spirit of Rock and Roll.
 The music has always had a core of idealism and integrity, despite the fact that so many people who produced some of the best of it have been screwed over the years in one way or another.
 This might be an excellent opportunity to turn one such instance around.